Stephanie Slater: Paralympic Games 2016

 At the 2016 Rio Paralympics, Slater won gold in the women's 4 x 100m medley relay 34pts and silver in the women's S8 100m Butterfly.

 Retirement

 In February 2018, Slater announced her retirement, due to the degeneration of her medical conditions.

-"I have thought long and hard and explored all options with my medical and support teams about this hard decision but at the end of the day I have to think about my health and well-being long-term.

-“It came down to the fact that just one wrong dive or turn could cause a life-changing injury.
-“It is heartbreaking for me because I felt potentially I had more to give.
-I have sadly been battling for the last 3 years with a decline in my health and this must be my number one priority now.”
+She wrote, "I have thought long and hard and explored all options with my medical and support teams about this hard decision but at the end of the day I have to think about my health and well-being long-term.
+It came down to the fact that just one wrong dive or turn could cause a life-changing injury.
+It is heartbreaking for me because I felt potentially I had more to give.
+I have sadly been battling for the last 3 years with a decline in my health and this must be my number one priority now."

 Following Stephanie's retirement she studied for a BSc (Hons) Child Nursing degree at Liverpool John Moores University, completing this with a first-class honours degree.